ABOUT THE U.M.A.

 NEWS

 It's important to remember that the Ursa Major Awards (like so many other awards) are designed to celebrate and recognize great works, not to judge the character or personality of creators.
-Unfortunately, the personal squabbling, attacks, and counter-attacks have reached a fever pitch in the Best Music Category this year.
-The staff of the ALAA have made the unfortunate observation that the category has been compromised, and so we have made the difficult decision to cancel the Best Music category for works from last year (2023).
+Unfortunately, the personal squabbling, attacks, and counter-attacks reached a fever pitch in the Best Music Category this year.
+The staff of the ALAA made the unfortunate observation that the category was compromised, and so we made the difficult decision to cancel the Best Music category for works from last year (2023).
 We fully intend to attempt the award in that category again next year (for works from 2024), hopefully with some better controls in place.
 We apologize to all the music creators out there, and we thank all of our nominators and voters for their patience.

 We would like to respectfully remind everyone that the Anthropomorphic Literature & Arts Award committee is a non-profit organization run by a skeleton crew of volunteers, and the Ursa Major Awards are completely funded by donations which need to cover operational costs, production of the physical trophies, and shipping to the winners.
 When donations are insufficient, the balance comes out of the committee members' pockets.